evanspato/simple_shell/README.md

 ($)

 Authurs
-Annah Nokutheza Mwanza and Evans Osaro
+Annah Nokutheza Mwanza: Development and documentation and Evans Osaro: Development and documentation